valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>How do services communicate with other services?</summary>
 Services can expose REST APIs and they also have a native message protocol that uses protobuf that allows them to have arbitrary message based communication between compatible agents in the network.
 This network is called Agent Communication Network (ACN).
-When a service needs a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via the ACN.</p>
+When a service needs a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via the ACN.
 </details>

 <details><summary>What happens when agents are deployed now?</summary>